Snakelike trajectories of electrons released from quantum dots driven by the spin Hall effect: Results and Discussion

 For the classical simulation, we adopted a smooth lateral confinement instead of the potential well to avoid hard collisions from the edges of the channel.
 We took a potential in the form $V(x)=V_0\exp(-x^4/h^4)$ with $2h=180$ nm.
 Note, however, that the semi-classical approach implies separation of the spin and position degrees of freedom.
 The separated spinor is a pure state that lies on the Bloch sphere.
 On the other hand, in the quantum calculation the spin orientation depends on the electron position in space and the average spin values for the initial condition $\langle \sigma_x\rangle =\langle\sigma_z\rangle =0$ and $\langle\sigma_y\rangle \simeq \pm 0.1$ - see Fig. \ref{insb14} - do not lie on the Bloch sphere.
 Therefore, within the semi-classical model we cannot reproduce the quantum initial conditions for the spin.
 Instead we take the eigenstates of $\sigma_y$ operator, e.g. the orientation of the spin in the maximum of the initial wave packet in the center of the quantum dot [see Fig. \ref{wf}(b-d) and Fig. \ref{evolution}].\\

 The results for the position and the spin as calculated via this semi-classical 'Hamilton model' are given in Fig.~\ref{kinsb14} with the solid lines.
 The $x(y)$ oscillation in Fig. \ref{kinsb14}(a) is qualitatively similar to the quantum results [cf. Fig. \ref{insb14}(a)].
+We note that the scale of the oscillations in the semi-classical and the quantum models are very different.
+The classical point-charge electron can reach the edges of the channel while the quantum wave function occupies the entire channel and even if it shifts to the edge it is never exactly localized there.
+Note that the applied electron effective mass is very small even for III-V materials which prevents a stronger localization of low-energy wave functions.
 The accumulation of the $x$ component of the spin for both the initial conditions [Fig. \ref{insb14}(b)] is reproduced by the semi-classical model, albeit the values in Fig. \ref{kinsb14}(b) (solid line) do not saturate as in the quantum calculation and weak oscillations are still observed at large $y$.
 Also, the oscillations of the $s_x$ and $s_y$ average values do not fall to zero at later stages of the semi-classical calculation in contrast to the quantum calculation.
 In the semi-classical model, the average values of the spin states lie on the Bloch sphere all along the time evolution.

 A less naive semi-classical model can be produced with the evaluation of the ''force'' with the Heisenberg equation ${\bf F^{SO}}=m\frac{d^2{\bf r}}{dt^2}=-\frac{m}{\hbar^2}\left[H,[H,r]\right]$.
 For the evaluation of the commutators, we take the Hamiltonian (1) without the Zeeman term that is neglected since the applied external magnetic field is very small.
 The calculation produces